Skip to main content

 Is “Person” a Natural Kind?

-On Moral Responsibility suggests: Maybe “person” isn’t a natural kind (something real that we discover) but a social construct (something useful that we create).
+The essay suggests: maybe “person” isn’t a natural kind (something real that we discover) but a social construct (something useful that we create).

 Moral Agency vs Moral Patiency